selifan/waPluginator/README.md

-# Source code generator for modules, plugins and landing pages
+# Code generator for modules, plugins and landing pages

 Majority of web applications, CMS systems, frameworks uses "modular" (or plugin) architecture.
 It allows easy developing of new functionality and adding it to the system.